 - promoting more nutrient-dense foods such as such as whole grains, fruits, vegetables, low-fat and nonfat dairy products, lean meats, legumes, and nuts and seeds.

 Public school districts that choose to implement the healthy food option under C.G.S.
-Section 10-215f (Healthy Food Certification) must follow the CNS for all foods sold to students separately from reimbursable school meals, at all times and from all sources including, but not limited to, a la carte sales in the cafeteria, vending machines, school stores, fundraisers, and any other sources of food sales to students.
+Section 10-215f (Healthy Food Certification) must follow the CNS for all foods sold to students separately from reimbursable school meals, at all times and from all sources on school premises, including, but not limited to, a la carte sales in the cafeteria, vending machines, school stores, fundraisers, and any other sources of food sales to students.
 For more information, visit the CSDE's HFC and Competitive Foods webpages.

-The CNS meets or exceeds the U.S. Department of Agriculture (USDA) Smart Snacks nutrition standards for competitive foods.
-For information on the USDA Smart Snacks standards, visit the CSDE's Smart Snacks and Competitive Foods webpages.
+The CNS meets or exceeds the U.S. Department of Agriculture's (USDA) Smart Snacks nutrition standards for competitive foods.
+For information on the USDA's Smart Snacks standards, visit the CSDE's Smart Snacks and Competitive Foods webpages.